AISViz/AISdb/readme.md

 A config file can be used to specify storage location for the database as well as directory paths for where to look for additional data.
 The package will look for configs in the file `$HOME/.config/ais.cfg`, where $HOME is the user's home directory.
-If no config file is found, the following defaults will be used:
+If no config file is found, the following defaults will be used
 ```
 [DEFAULT]
 dbpath = $HOME/ais.db